-Ajay T: I exercise both the options.
-It is on case to case basis and as per the requirement of the client.
+Ajay T: I exercise both options.
+It is on a case-to-case basis and as per the requirement of the client.

-However, my view is my client enters into the relationship with my product when he first visualizes it.
+However, my view is my client enters into a relationship with my product when he first visualizes it.
 When he enters a building, he first sees the finish of the profile, then he touches the handle, then he moves it.
-So if the visual appearance is not good, then he would feel why I spent so much.If we getcertified good quality from here, we would prefer sourcing locally.
-We understand that local content is important for the long term sustainability.
+So if the visual appearance is not good, then he would feel why I spent so much.If we get certified good quality from here, we would prefer sourcing locally.
+We understand that local content is important for the long-term sustainability.